JimmieM/ellah/README.md

 -  Automatically add bash scripts and aliases to your bash profile, keeping your workflow consistent across devices.
 Whether a script needs to be executed on start or during terminal start, everything can be synced effortlessly.
 -  Execute scripts stored in the cloud directly from your command line.
 -  Easily add or remove resources with simple commands.
--  Manage multiple profiles, allowing you to quickly switch between different workflows.
-Just use `ellah profile mySecondProfile` to switch to a different set of scripts, aliases, images, etc.
 -  Keep your workflow consistent and efficient, no matter where you're coding from.

 ## Installation